Key takeaways:

 Crowd management and safety enhancements: In addition to optimizing store layouts, computer vision can be used to monitor crowd density in real time, helping retailers ensure safe and comfortable shopping environments, particularly during high-traffic periods.

-Retailers that embrace these advancements are positioning themselves not just to survive but to thrive in an increasingly competitive and dynamic market.
+Retailers that embrace these advancements are positioning themselves to thrive in an increasingly competitive and dynamic market.
 As consumer expectations continue to rise, computer vision will be a critical tool for delivering exceptional shopping experiences, optimizing operations and promoting innovation.

 Looking ahead